NekoBucket/CatInBucket/README.md

 # Cat in Bucket

-A mod planned to add more interactive with cute cats in Minecraft.
+A mod planned to add more interactive approaches with cute cats in Minecraft.